natcap/invest.users-guide/source/coastal_blue_carbon.rst

  ...         ...      ...      ...
  ==========  =======  =======  ===

 **Carbon Pool Initial Variables Table (CSV)**: The provided CSV table contains information related to the initial conditions of the carbon stock within each of the three pools of a habitat.
 Biomass includes carbon stored above and below ground.
-All non-coastal blue carbon habitat lulc classes are assumed to contain no carbon.
+All non-coastal blue carbon habitat LULC classes are assumed to contain no carbon.
 The values for 'biomass', 'soil', and 'litter' should be given in terms of Megatonnes CO\ :sub:`2` e/ ha.

  ==========  =======  =======  =======
  lulc-class  biomass  soil     litter